We Love Life: Title and artwork

 The album's title was originally to be Pulp Love Life, but this was vetoed as Cocker felt that the title looked confusing on an album cover—he explained, "It always looked like the name of the band's Pulp and the album's called Love Life."
 The album was then renamed Pulp, reflecting the "uncluttered" nature of the album.
 With the September 11 terrorist attacks, however, the album was renamed to the more universal We Love Life.
 Cocker recalled, "To be honest, I was really freaked out when that World Trade Center thing happened. ...
 So in the aftermath of that, I thought, actually this Love Life business isn't a bad sentiment at this particular time."

 The minimal cover art (by Peter Saville) shows a set of initial capitals held in the collection of St. Bride Printing Library in London.
 They were engraved in wood by or for Louis Pouchée around the 1820s.
+It would later inspire the artwork for American metal band Deafheaven's 2013 album Sunbather.